TanzimKShanto/team-hub/README.md

 - Add milestones to goals with progress tracking (0-100%)
 - Post progress updates with rich text content
 - Status tracking: Not Started, In Progress, Completed, At Risk
-- Filter goals by status in the goals dashboard

 ### Announcements

 - Rich text announcements with formatting support
 - Emoji reactions (like, love, celebrate, think, rocket) on posts
-- Comment thread on each announcement
+- Comment thread on each announcement and mention other team members
 - Pin important announcements to top of feed
 - Real-time updates when new announcements are posted

 ### Action Items

-- Kanban board view with columns: To Do, In Progress, In Review, Done
+- Kanban board view with columns: To Do, In Progress,  Done
-- List view with sortable columns
+- List view
 - Drag and drop to move items between columns
 - Link action items to specific goals
 - Assign to team members